Character Mutations [Preview]

 Mutable Fields YAML

-Here is the example of YAML with all mutable fields specified:
+Provided below is an example of YAML with all mutable fields specified.

 goals: